 Benefits counseling: Services should facilitate a client's access to public/private health and disability benefits and programs.
-This service category works to maximize public funding by assisting clients in identifying all available health and disability benefits supported by funding streams other than RWHAP Part B and/or State Services funds.
+This service category works to maximize public funding by assisting clients in identifying all available health and disability benefits supported by funding streams other than RWHAP Part D funds.
 Clients should be educated about and assisted with accessing and securing all available public and private benefits and entitlement programs.